-9.1.
-In this Section 9:

-- (a) direct entry means a direct debit or direct credit - (b) mistaken internet payment means a payment by a user through a 'Pay Anyone' Online Banking facility and processed by an ADI through direct entry where funds are paid into the account of an unintended recipient because the user enters or selects a Bank/State/Branch (BSB) number and/or identifier that does not belong to the named and/or intended recipient as a result of: - (i) the user's error, or - (ii) the user being advised of the wrong BSB number and/or identifier.
-This does not include payments made using BPAY. - (c) receiving ADI means an ADI whose customer has received an internet payment - (d) unintended recipient means the recipient of funds as a result of a mistaken internet payment - 9.2.
+- 9.1.
+In this Section 9: - (a) direct entry means a direct debit or direct credit - (b) mistaken internet payment means a payment by a user through a 'Pay Anyone' Online Banking facility and processed by an ADI through direct entry where funds are paid into the account of an unintended recipient because the user enters or selects a Bank/State/Branch (BSB) number and/or identifier that does not belong to the named and/or intended recipient as a result of: - (i) the user's error, or - (ii) the user being advised of the wrong BSB number and/or identifier.
+This does not include payments made using BPAY or funds transferred to a recipient as a result of a scam. - (c) receiving ADI means an ADI whose customer has received an internet payment - (d) unintended recipient means the recipient of funds as a result of a mistaken internet payment - 9.2.
 When you report a mistaken internet payment, we must investigate whether a mistaken internet payment has occurred. - 9.3.
-If we are satisfied that a mistaken internet payment has occurred, we must send the receiving ADI a request for the return of the funds

-Note: Under the ePayments Code, the receiving ADI must within 5 business days:

-- (i) acknowledge the request by the sending ADI for the return of funds; and - (ii) advise the sending ADI whether there are sufficient funds in the account of the unintended recipient to cover the mistaken internet payment. - 9.4.
+If we are satisfied that a mistaken internet payment has occurred, by no later than 5 business days, we must send the receiving ADI a request for the return of the funds Note: Under the ePayments Code, the receiving ADI must, within 5 business days; - (i) acknowledge the request by the sending ADI for the return of funds; and - (ii) advise the sending ADI whether there are sufficient funds in the account of the unintended recipient to cover the mistaken internet payment. - 9.4.
 If we are not satisfied that a mistaken internet payment has occurred, we will not take any further action. - 9.5.
 We must inform you of the outcome of the reported mistaken internet payment in writing and within 30 business days of the day on which the report is made. - 9.6.
 You may complain to us about how the report is dealt with, including that we and/or the receiving ADI: - (a) are not satisfied that a mistaken internet payment has occurred - (b) have not complied with the processes and timeframes set out in clauses 9.2 9.5, or as described in the box below. - 9.7.
 When we receive a complaint under clause 9.6 we must: - (a) deal with the complaint under our internal dispute resolution procedures - (b) not require you to complain to the receiving ADI. - 9.8.
 If you are not satisfied with the outcome of a complaint, you are able to complain to our external dispute resolution provider.

 Note: If we are unable to return funds to you because the unintended recipient of a mistaken internet payment does not cooperate, you can complain to our external dispute resolution provider.
+Please refer to Complaints above for details on how to contact our external dispute resolution provider.